Dusky

 Dusky is an English electronic music duo from London consisting of Alfie Granger-Howell and Nick Harriman.
 Formed in 2011, they have released music on various records labels, before setting up their own label 17 Steps in July 2014 with the release of the Love Taking Over EP.

 Before the formation of Dusky, the duo made music under the name of Solarity.

-Biography
+History

 Recognition

 The duo were voted as DJ Magazine Best British Producers in 2013.

-Their debut album Stick By This was named by Pete Tong as "one of the albums of the year" in 2011 and picked up BBC Radio 1 play from Rob Da Bank, Toddla T, Zane Lowe and Pete Tong himself.
+Their debut album, Stick By This, was named by Pete Tong as "one of the albums of the year" in 2011 and picked up BBC Radio 1 play from Rob Da Bank, Toddla T, Zane Lowe and Pete Tong himself.

-Dusky’s track "Careless" reached No.1 on the Beatport Top 100 Chart, remaining at the top spot for over 2 weeks.
+Dusky's track "Careless" reached No.1 on the Beatport Top 100 Chart, remaining at the top spot for over 2 weeks.
 The track was part of the four track Careless EP, which was released on Will Saul's Aus Music label and followed their previous Beatport top 10 success "Nobody Else" on the label.

-Dusky's track "Ingrid Is a Hybrid" is included on the Forza Horizon 3 soundtrack.
+Dusky's track "Ingrid Is a Hybrid" is included on the Forza Horizon 3 soundtrack and put as the title screen theme, the song returned in Forza Horizon 5.